Bounty 10 - Mutiny

 “You’ll pay for this, Dimitri.
 The lot of you will.”
 Anya warned.

-Their little boat landed in the water and they started to drift away as even Dimitri stepped forward with two men at his side.
+Their little boat was lowered quickly landed in the water.
+Their line to the ship was cut and they started to drift away as Dimitri stepped forward with two men at his side.
 They had long guns in their hands and greedy expressions on their faces.
 “Thanks for the ship, Captain Anya.”
 Dimitri sneered, raising his gun.
 “Don’t worry, though.
 We won’t let you die in the cold.”
 The other men raised their guns and took aim, followed by a cocky Dimitri.

 “You’ll regret this, Dimitri.
 Don’t get comfortable.
 As long as I breathe, that’s my ship.”
-Anya called back, standing up, trying to inch her fingers toward the nearest knife she could reach.
+Anya called back, standing up, trying to inch her fingers toward the knife in her boot.
 If she could just get her hands free-

-Three cracking shots rang out and Anya fell back into the boat, pain shooting out from her shoulder.
-She heard Leila cry out and a small grunt from Marceau.
-At first, she couldn’t move, could only listen to the cheering and cackling from the ship, orders from Dimitri to drop the sails and head towards the nearest port, and the quiet whimpering from Leila.
+Three cracking shots rang out and Anya was thrown back, pain exploding from her shoulder.
+She heard Leila cry out and a small grunt from Marceau, followed by two more thuds.
+At first, she couldn’t move, could only listen to the cheering and cackling from the ship as hot blood spilled down her chest.
+Orders from Dimitri had the sails dropped and the ship angled away, no doubt heading for the nearest port.

 Things had quieted on the water when Anya jerked at the sound of Leila coughing.
 Moaning, Anya rolled onto her side and then her front, finally pushing up to her knees.
-Working her tied hands lower, she fought for the knife in her boot.
-She caught it just around the hilt and worked it around so she could saw at the rope around her wrists.
-Free, she went to help her friends.
+Working her tied hands toward her boot, she freed the knife tucked against her leg.
+It took a moment of careful cutting before her hands were finally freed, the sudden movement causing her to whimper and grab hold of her shoulder.

-She saw Marceau first, on her left, with a bullet hole in his throat.
-His eyes were open and glassy – dead eyes.
-A lump rose in her throat and she took just a second to reach a shaky hand out to close her dead friend’s eyes.
-Only when she had done so did Anya turn to assess the condition of her co-captain.
-Leila, her beautiful love, had a similar bullet wound near the center of her chest, burbling with blood.
+Looking up, she saw Marceau first, on her left, with a bullet hole in his throat.
+His eyes were open and glassy, with no life giving them light.
+A lump rose in Anya’s throat and she took a second to reach a shaky hand out to close her dead friend’s eyes.
+Only when she had done so did Anya turn to her lover.
+Leila, her beautiful girl, had a similar bullet wound near the center of her chest, burbling with blood.
 She lay flat on her back, blood trickling down her cheek each time she coughed.
 Her eyes had already started to glaze over.

 Thick fog had moved in quickly, collecting in cold droplets on Anya’s skin.
 The captain cupped her hands around Leila’s face.
 The co-captain’s eyes fluttered open for a moment, a tiny smile showing on her pale lips.
 “It’s alright, love.”
 She breathed, so quietly Anya could scarcely hear her.